 1.2.1 Master Definitions Supplement.

-Unless the context otherwise requires, any word or expression defined in the Master Definitions Supplement, Appendix A to the CAISO Tariff, shall have the same meaning where used in this LGIP.
-References to LGIP are to this Appendix Y.
+Unless the context otherwise requires, any word or expression defined in the Master Definitions Supplement, Appendix A to the CAISO Tariff, shall have the same meaning where used in this GIP.
+References to GIP are to this Appendix Y.

-1.2.2 Special Definitions for this LGIP.
+1.2.2 Special Definitions for this GIP.

-In this LGIP, the following words and expressions shall have the meanings set opposite them:
+In this GIP, the following words and expressions shall have the meanings set opposite them:

-"Confidential Information" shall mean any confidential, proprietary or trade secret information of a plan, specification, pattern, procedure, design, device, list, concept, policy or compilation relating to the present or planned business of a Party, which is designated as confidential by the Party supplying the information, whether conveyed orally, electronically, in writing, through inspection, or otherwise, subject to Section 13.1 of this LGIP.
+"Confidential Information" shall mean any confidential, proprietary or trade secret information of a plan, specification, pattern, procedure, design, device, list, concept, policy or compilation relating to the present or planned business of a Party, which is designated as confidential by the Party supplying the information, whether conveyed orally, electronically, in writing, through inspection, or otherwise, subject to Section 13.1 of this GIP.

-"Dispute Resolution" shall mean the procedure set forth in this LGIP for resolution of a dispute between the Parties.
+"Dispute Resolution" shall mean the procedure set forth in this GIP for resolution of a dispute between the Parties.

+“Fast Track Process” shall mean the procedure for evaluating an Interconnection Request for a certified Small Generating Facility no larger than 5 MW that includes the GIP Section 5.3 screens, customer options meeting, and optional supplemental review.

 "Force Majeure" shall mean any act of God, labor disturbance, act of the public enemy, war, insurrection, riot, fire, storm or flood, explosion, breakage or accident to machinery or equipment, any order, regulation or restriction imposed by governmental, military or lawfully established civilian authorities, or any other cause beyond a Party's control.
 A Force Majeure event does not include acts of negligence or intentional wrongdoing by the Party claiming Force Majeure.